rwth-acis/Virtual-Agents-Prototype/Documentation/manual/assign_tasks.md

-# How to assign tasks to a virtual agent
+# How to Assign Tasks to a Virtual Agent

 ## Preparation